-Declan Kennedy, co-founder of Lebensgarten EcoVillage in Germany, inspired in part by Findhorn.
+Declan Kennedy, co-founder of Lebensgarten Steyerberg Ecovillage in Germany, inspired in part by Findhorn.
 Declan has served as President of the Global Ecovillage Network (GEN).

 Dennis Evenson, former Findhorn Foundation member and scholar who lives in Colorado.

-Diana Whitmore, founder/co-chair of the Psychosynthesis and Education trust in London and founder/CEO of Teens and Toddlers UK.
+Lady Diana Whitmore, founder/co-chair of the Psychosynthesis and Education Trust in London and founder/CEO of Teens and Toddlers UK.
 Diana was a Trustee of Findhorn Foundation for 19 years.
-She is currently resident in the Findhorn community where she is a director at Ecologia of Twogether with CEO Liza Hollingshead.
+She is currently resident in the Findhorn community where she is a director at Ecologia Youth Trust.